HumanCellAtlas/fusillade/Readme.md

 ## Specifics For DCP

-The fusillade staging environment should be used for developing other DCP components.
-For components using the fusillade staging environment to test your dev environment, append all roles and groups created with *dev*.
-For example For example DSS_ADMIN wouldbe DSS_ADMIN_DEV.
+The Fusillade staging environment should be used for developing other DCP components.
+For components using the Fusillade staging environment to test your dev environment, append all roles and groups created with `dev`.
+For example For example `DSS_ADMIN` would be `DSS_ADMIN_DEV`.
 This is to prevent name collisions between dev and staging.

-**Note:** The fusillade managed group `user_default` and user `public` will be modified for both your components staging and dev environment.
+**Note:** The Fusillade managed group `user_default` and user `public` will be modified for both your components staging and dev environment.

 ### Resource

-For resource set the *partition* to `hca`, set your *service* name to the name of your component, and set the *account-id* to the deployment stage.
-All other fields can be used as needed or use \* for wild cards. resource names are case sensitive.
+For resource set the `partition` to `hca`, set your `service` name to the name of your component, and set the `account-id` to the deployment stage.
+All other fields can be used as needed or use \* for wild cards.
+Resource names are case sensitive.

 #### Examples